 We look at an applicant’s past behavior and assume their future behavior will be the same or similar.
-An applicant must demonstrate a history of being a good, responsible tenant as well as meeting our application requirements, as outlined below.
+An applicant must demonstrate a history of being a good, responsible tenants as well as meeting our screening requirements, as outlined below.

 Rental History: A clean rental history free of evictions or outstanding balances.

-Multiple Applications: In the case of multiple applications we do not operate on a first come/first serve bases.
+Multiple Applications: In the case of multiple applications we do not operate on a first come/first serve basis.
 We run credit on all fully submitted applications and the final decision is based upon a point system mainly derived on Credit Score.
-In a case that there was a more qualified applicant Colorado Realty and Property Management, Inc., will hold the application for 6 months should applicant decided to move the application to another listing in Colorado Realty and Property Management, Inc.’s portfolio.
+In the event that there was a more qualified applicant Colorado Realty and Property Management, Inc. will hold their application for 90 days should the applicant decided to move the application to another listing in Colorado Realty and Property Management, Inc.'s portfolio.

 All leases are in writing and normally cover a period of one year.
 Longer or shorter leases are approved after discussion with the property owner.
-During slower rental periods, we accept leases for less than one year in order to have the lease expire during a more active rental period.
+During slower rental periods, we accept leases for less than one year, or more than one year, in order to have the lease expire during a more active rental period.
 On occasion we may elect to place a tenant on a month to month to accommodate a sale of the property by the owner or moving the property into a more active rental period like the summer months.

 During the lease term, we may have occasions to enter the property for repair or maintenance reasons and will use that opportunity to examine the property.

-We will also schedule a renewal survey prior to offering a renewal on a lease.
+We will also schedule a visual assessment walk through prior to offering a renewal on a lease.
 This protects both you and your property.
-The right for us to make routine inspections of the property is part of the tenants lease agreement.
+The right for us to make routine assessments of the property is part of the tenants lease agreement.